I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestforwardtoioqueue.md

 ## -remarks
 The driver must <a href="wdf.request_ownership">own</a> the I/O request and must have obtained the request from one of its I/O queues.

 The source and destination queues cannot be the same.
 In other words, the driver cannot call <b>WdfRequestForwardToIoQueue</b> to return a request to the queue that it came from.
-To requeue a request to the same queue, use <a href="wdf.wdfrequestrequeue">WdfRequestRequeue</a>.
+To requeue a request to the same queue, use <a href="..\wdfrequest\nf-wdfrequest-wdfrequestrequeue.md">WdfRequestRequeue</a>.

 Both the source and destination queues must belong to the same device.

 The request must not be cancelable.
-If the driver has called <a href="wdf.wdfrequestmarkcancelable">WdfRequestMarkCancelable</a> or <a href="wdf.wdfrequestmarkcancelableex">WdfRequestMarkCancelableEx</a> to make the request cancelable, it must call <a href="wdf.wdfrequestunmarkcancelable">WdfRequestUnmarkCancelable</a> before calling <b>WdfRequestForwardToIoQueue</b>.
+If the driver has called <a href="..\wdfrequest\nf-wdfrequest-wdfrequestmarkcancelable.md">WdfRequestMarkCancelable</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestmarkcancelableex.md">WdfRequestMarkCancelableEx</a> to make the request cancelable, it must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestunmarkcancelable.md">WdfRequestUnmarkCancelable</a> before calling <b>WdfRequestForwardToIoQueue</b>.

 After the driver calls <b>WdfRequestForwardToIoQueue</b>, the driver does not own the requeued request until the framework delivers the request from the new queue to the driver.
 While the request is in the new queue, the framework owns the request and can cancel it without notifying the driver.

 Before <b>WdfRequestForwardToIoQueue</b> returns, the following events can occur:

-If the destination queue was empty, the framework can deliver the requeued I/O request to one of the destination queue's <a href="wdf.request_handlers">request handlers</a>.
+If the destination queue was empty, the framework can deliver the requeued I/O request to one of the destination queue's <a href="https://msdn.microsoft.com/bfc543bf-18a8-4e2c-ba7a-d0a21cefb038">request handlers</a>.

 If the source queue's <a href="wdf.dispatching_methods_for_i_o_requests">dispatching method</a> is sequential or parallel, the framework can deliver another request to one of the source queue's request handlers.

-For more information about <b>WdfRequestForwardToIoQueue</b>, see <a href="wdf.requeuing_i_o_requests">Requeuing I/O Requests</a> and <a href="wdf.managing_i_o_queues">Managing I/O Queues</a>.
+For more information about <b>WdfRequestForwardToIoQueue</b>, see <a href="https://msdn.microsoft.com/b509959c-b2ab-4f04-9c08-5c5e90726b73">Requeuing I/O Requests</a> and <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.

 The following code example is an <a href="..\wdfio\nc-wdfio-evt_wdf_io_queue_io_device_control.md">EvtIoDeviceControl</a> callback function from the <a href="wdf.sample_kmdf_drivers">PCIDRV</a> sample driver.
 If a received request contains an I/O control code of IOCTL_NDISPROT_INDICATE_STATUS, the driver calls <b>WdfRequestForwardToIoQueue</b> to move the request to a different I/O queue.